A Complete Guide to Packet Sniffing

 The term packet sniffing is sometimes used as a synonym for “packet capture” and both do the same thing - it’s simply a matter of scale.

 Packet capture is often seen as being the “big brother” of packet sniffing.
-Packet sniffing is typically done on-demand, using portable packet sniffer devices and usually only collects small volumes of traffic.
+Packet sniffing is typically done on-demand, using portable packet sniffer tools and usually only collects small volumes of traffic.

 Packet capture solutions, on the other hand, are usually deployed as a permanent component of network infrastructure.
-They are designed to record much larger volumes of traffic and at much higher speeds, than packet sniffers.
+They are designed to record much larger volumes of traffic and at much higher speeds.

 How does a Packet Sniffer work?